events2025/events2025.github.io/index.md

 This project is community-driven.
 Everyone is welcome to contribute by adding new items to the website.
 After submission, your contribution will be reviewed and added to the site.
 You can submit via:
 - a [form](docs/contribute.html)
 - by creating a [Pull Request](https://github.com/events2025/) where you create a new '.csv' file within the data folder (this also allows adding more than one fiel at once).
+You can also use this option to propose changes in existing entries.

 If you want to report, please raise an issue on [GitHub](https://github.com/events2025/).